Tarbox Court

 Tarbox Ct and Georgetown Communications properties (includes Harborwalk Marina and chamber of commerce)

-Full Application PDF (scroll page down to view specific concerns)
+Full APPLICATION PDF (scroll page down to view specific pages of concern)

-See Section 6 (image below).
-Talks about uses, densities, and tree preservation (tree map image included - only 3 trees will be preserved, many oak tress and cyprus trees will be cut down) ,
+- See Section 6 (image below).
+Talks about uses, densities, (possible hotel with no more than 150 rooms) and tree preservation (tree map image included - only 3-5 trees will be preserved, many oak trees and cyprus trees will be cut down) ,

 There are many more concerns but please review documents for yourself.
-Click images below for larger view of some pages of the application.
+Click images below for larger view of some pages of the application and packet provided by the city.

 Cannon Street Proposed Bulk Head